The Proper Name for Stage Curtains

 Upstage of these, a varying number of Legs continue to mask the side stage and create wings, and Borders mask more of the battens, set pieces and electrics above.

 A Portal is a border and a pair of legs combined on the same batten.
+Sometimes a portal is a single piece.

 Typically, near the upstage walls is a Cyclorama or Cyc.
 This is a flat white surface that can be bathed in various colors of light.

 Sometimes there will be a Scrim which is a thin mesh material that can create effects with different lighting tricks.
-It can appear opaque if hit with light from the from, or it can make a semi-transparent barrier for the cyc if lit from behind.
+It can appear opaque if hit with light from the front, or it can make a semi-transparent barrier for the cyc if lit from behind.

 Sometimes there is still too much light coming from backstage.
 Side Tabs are curtains that run downstage to upstage and provide even more side-stage masking.